adamiaonr/de-zoomcamp-project/README.md

 At this point, you can take a look at the data in GBQ.
 Alternatively, you can head up to [Google Looker Studio](https://lookerstudio.google.com/), connect data sources to your GBQ tables and create a dashboard.

+## TODOs

+1. Is there something to be gained by partitioning/clustering the table with 'raw' bus records?
+We can do this via `terraform`, which allows us to specify the schema of the table, along with other configs.
+2. Join the different Prefect flows into a single script (or high-level flow).
+3. Script to create blocks.
+4. We have a lot of environment variables to keep track of.
+We need a smarter way to do this, and it doesn't need to be very complicated.
+E.g., a `.env` file + `python-dotenv`?.
+5. Make the orchestration step even more 'one-click' by running it using [serverless Prefect flows](https://medium.com/the-prefect-blog/serverless-prefect-flows-with-google-cloud-run-jobs-23edbf371175).